flynn248/CollectionViewTest/README.md

 An event listener is added to a specific `CollectionView` where the pan gesture is desired.
 When a touch event happens, the listener will determine what kind of event it is and then process it accordingly.
+If it is a scroll event, the listener will process that and send a new `ScrollEventArg` back to the view via an Interface.
+The view can then handle the event accordingly.

 ## IOS Resolution
 Although the issue wasn't tested on IOS, the problem would probably also happen.